toukea/android-sqlite-access/README.md

         }
     });
  ```

+# How to perform query from your Db on a specific table?
+In order perfom sql-query on your database, you have to get an SQL instance.
+SQL instance can be get using tow way:
+- Using SQL.prepareSQL.
+- Using existing connection without prepare.

-# Prepare SQL instance
+# SQL instance using prepare
 From de DbName given above (when adding connection) you can prepare SQL instance.
-NB: SQL instance will be useful for perform SQL httpAsyncQuery.
+NB: SQL instance will be useful for perform SQL Query.
  ```java
     SQLite.prepareSQL(DbName, new SQLite.PrepareHandler() {
         @Override